-Carolyn’s Nonprofit Blog includes nonprofit topics of interest to me personally, personal experiences (and solutions), trends to be watching and a few precautions.
+Carolyn’s Nonprofit Blog includes nonprofit topics of interest to me personally, personal experiences (and solutions), photography, nonprofit trends to be watching, and a few precautions.

 Included in Carolyn’s Nonprofit Blog

-- In-depth “primary” articles accessible from the main menu bar at the top of the page; and
+- In-depth “primary” articles accessible from the main menu bar at the top of the page

-- Occasional articles on more narrowly-focused topics which you will find by looking at the bottom of the page, “Random Discussions.”
-Included is a searchable archive of articles going back to 2013.
+- Occasional posts on more narrowly-focused topics, which you will find by looking at the bottom of the page under, “Random Discussions.”
+Included is a searchable archive of articles going back to 2013

 Carolyn’s Nonprofit Blog is composed and managed entirely by me free of charge as a public service.
 I own my WordPress URLs.
 All rights reserved.